 Know when it’s time to hit the ER

-This year’s flu strain has hit particularly hard—and certain categories of patients can be more at risk of developing complications from the flu.
-People over 65, young children and pregnant women face significant risks, along with those with underlying chronic conditions, such as asthma, or lung or heart disease.
+Certain categories of patients can be more at risk of developing complications from the flu, according to the Centers for Disease Control and Prevention.
+People over 65, young children, and pregnant women face significant risks, along with those with underlying chronic conditions, such as asthma, or lung or heart disease.
 “While anyone can get sick with flu and become severely ill, some people are more likely to experience severe flu illness,” Dr. Kman says.
 “High fever greater than 103 or fever associated with cough may be pneumonia and should be evaluated by a healthcare provider.
 Other possible serious complications triggered by flu can include inflammation of the heart (myocarditis), brain (encephalitis) or muscle (myositis, rhabdomyolysis) tissues, and multi-organ failure (respiratory and kidney failure).
 If you are confused, have chest pain, or changes in your urine/decreased urination, seek medical attention.”

 - Nicholas Kman, MD, clinical associate professor of emergency medicine, the Ohio State University Wexner Medical Center, Columbus, OH.

 - Ian Tong, MD, chief medical officer at Doctor on Demand, Palo Alto, CA.

 - Roberta L. DeBiasi, MD, chief of the department of pediatric infectious diseases, Children’s National Health System, Washington, D.C.